"Everyday Go" is the fast way to learn tools, techniques and patterns from real tools used in production.

 Offers and Discounts:

-If you think that you've found an error, or that you'd like to know more about a certain section, feel free to send me an email email@example.com - I may be able to improve the content for the next edition, which everyone gets for free.
+If you think that you've found an error, or that you'd like to know more about a certain section, feel free to send me an email email@example.com.
+I may be able to improve the content for the next revision, which everyone will get for free.

 You may also like my other eBooks: